darthcav/hfs/crates/sof/README.md

 #### Parameters

-The `$run` POST operation accepts parameters either as query parameters or in a FHIR Parameters resource.
+The `$viewdefinition-run` POST operation accepts parameters either as query parameters or in a FHIR Parameters resource.

 Parameter table: